Amazon Advertising Reports: How to Analyze & Utilize Them

 The targeting report displays all the keywords and targets you are targeting in each of your campaigns.
 It shows how your different targets are performing over time.
 You can use this report to find bid optimization opportunities.

-For example, if you see that one of your targets has very few impressions but a good CTR, increasing bids can enhance the visibility of your ad for that target.
+For example, if you see that one of your targets has very few ad impressions but a good CTR, increasing bids can enhance the visibility of your ad for that target.

 Similarly, if ACOS for one of your targets is higher than the average, you can consider decreasing the bids for such targets to bring down the CPC and ACOS.